Villux/aoi-solver/README.md

 # aoi-solver

 Solve which section from 3x3 grid is used the most.
-Just a quick hack to improve Clojure skills.

 ## Installation